zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 # Skills of writing unit test for react
 > Author: markzzw | Date: 2023-12-30

-After writing some unit tests of react project, I summaried some skills of writing unit test for react.
+After writing some unit tests for react project, I summarised some skills of writing unit tests for react.

 ## Tech stack
 This is the tech stack of it, we need to prepare it.